 Kazuya Kaku received a master’s degree in applied mathematics and physics from Kyoto University, Japan, in 1978 and a PhD degree from Graduate School of Information Science and Technology, Hokkaido University, Japan, in 2010.
-He has belonged to the Satellite Applications and Operations Center (SAOC) of the Japan Aerospace Exploration Agency (JAXA) and has been working for Sentinel Asia (SA) project to support disaster management in the Asia-Pacific region by applying satellite remote sensing and Web-GIS technologies since 2006.
+He previously worked with the Satellite Applications and Operations Center of the Japan Aerospace Exploration Agency (JAXA) and the Sentinel Asia project to support disaster management in the Asia-Pacific region by applying satellite remote sensing and Web-GIS technologies.

 His role in the Sentinel Asia (SA)